 You get a full day off

-You get a full day off, no matter how many hours you worked.
+You get a full day off, no matter how many hours you work.
 This includes if you:

 - called in, or

-When you don't get a day in lieu
+When you do not get a day in lieu

-You don't get a day in lieu if:
+You do not get a day in lieu (alternative holiday) if you:

-- you were on call but didn't have to do anything, and being on call didn't stop you doing what you wanted to do with your day.
+- are on call but did not have to do anything and being on call did not stop you doing what you wanted to do with your day.

-If you don't want to take your day in lieu
+If you do not want to take your day in lieu

-As long as your employer agrees, you can swap your day in lieu for an extra day’s pay if you haven't taken it within 12 months.
+As long as your employer agrees, you can swap your day in lieu (alternative holiday) for an extra day’s pay if you have not taken it within 12 months.

-If your employer doesn't agree they can choose which day you take off, but they have to tell you at least 14 days before the day.
+If your employer does not agree they can choose which day you take off, but they have to tell you at least 14 days before the day.